News & Documentary Emmys Names News Categories Winners

 ADVERTISEMENT

-The National Academy of Television Arts & Sciences (NATAS) has crowned the winners for the news categories of the 45th annual News and Documentary Emmy Awards and has honored journalist, anchor and author Jane Pauley with a lifetime achievement award.
+The National Academy of Television Arts & Sciences (NATAS) has crowned the winners for the news categories of the 45th annual News & Documentary Emmy Awards and has honored journalist, anchor and author Jane Pauley with a lifetime achievement award.

 ABC World News Tonight with David Muir (ABC) won the outstanding live news program award, while The Whole Story with Anderson Cooper (CNN) won in the outstanding recorded news program category.
 Nada Bashir (CNN) was crowned as the outstanding emerging journalist.